Maintain the application in the foreground and activated it.

 Then restart your computer and check if your problem has been fixed.

 2.- The MS Windows Disk Cleanup tool may not delete all of the files in the temp directory.
-Therefore, we also suggest deleting temporary files manually by opening the Start menu and enter %temp% in the Search field, in Windows XP and prior, click the Run option in the Start menu and enter %temp% in the Run field.
+Therefore, we also suggest deleting temporary files manually.
+Select the Start menu and enter %temp% in the Search field.
+In Windows XP and prior, click the Run option in the Start menu and enter %temp% in the Run field.

 Delete preference files

-Software settings are saved to a preference file.
+Most software save their settings to a preference file.
 That preference file may contain the wrong data or become corrupt over time.
 As a result, the software may be very slow to start, may not start at all, may perform slowly, or even crash.

 Note for file server users: all our software saves a list of recent documents to the preference file, including remote documents (the documents stored on a file server).

-Launching the application with an unavailable file server will make the application unresponsive, apparently frozen/hanged because by loading back that list the application has to wait for timeouts.
+An unavailable file server will make the application startup unresponsive and apparently frozen/hanged.
+This is because by loading back that list the application has to wait for timeouts.

 If you use to open files from a file server, make sure it is available.